Windows, Linux, and Hyper-V Server Auto-discovery

 |Device Name||Choose from one of the options to set the device name.
 See below for details|

-For Windows Autodiscovery by Domain Server, if you would like you can use a custom filter and enter an LDAP query to filter the results to exclude the discovery of certain devices:
+For Windows Autodiscovery by Domain Server, if you would like you can use a custom filter by entering an LDAP query to filter the results, excluding discovery of certain non-matching devices.

 This is where you will see information about the last run status of the auto-discovery job.